DarkoGNU/DarkoGNU.github.io/_posts/2022-05-13-user_mode_linux_tutorial.md

   - compilation
 excerpt: "Imagine that you have a VPS.
-You want to do something unsafe, e.g. set up a system with major security holes, so that you can test skills of your \"friend\" who claims to be *ultra haxor, hacked the whole neighborhood*."
+You want to do something unsafe, e.g. set up a system with major security holes, so that you can test the skills of your \"friend\" who claims to be *ultra haxor, hacked the whole neighborhood*."
 published: false
 ---